Money Tree Winter Care: Light, Water, Placement, Dormancy & More!

 In its natural habitat, the money tree enjoys high temperatures.
 Even as houseplants, the money tree prefers warm temperatures ranging between 65-80°F

-If your money tree is placed outdoors during winter, it can get severely stressed or shocked due to the temperature changes.
+If your money tree is outdoors during winter, it can get severely stressed or shocked due to the temperature changes.

 The humidity levels become extremely low during winter, and there are different ways of adding humidity to your money tree.